ruskicanuk/affiliateGOchatbot/docs/CHATBOT_FLOW_DOCUMENTATION.md

 ie. Option 2: Green Office will contact you in [user selected] months by email ie. Option 3: Green Office will contact you in [user selected] months by phone ie. Option 4: Green Office will keep you up to date with project updates
+- Option 5: All good, you know where to find us if you see a change in fit potential! **End Chat**
 ---

 ## Branch B: Actual Retreat Path, Determining Fit (Q1 → Q3)